 Serving People with Disabilities in the Most Integrated Setting: Community Living and Olmstead

-OCR investigates complaints alleging a violation of the Americans with Disabilities Act (ADA's) "integration regulation," which requires that individuals with disabilities receive public services in the most integrated setting appropriate to their needs.
-This regulation was at issue in the Supreme Court's Olmstead decision.
+OCR investigates complaints alleging a violation of the ADA's "integration mandate," which requires that individuals with disabilities receive services in the most integrated setting appropriate to their needs.
+This principle is central to the Supreme Court's Olmstead decision.
 The Court held that states are required to provide community-based services for people with disabilities who would otherwise be entitled to institutional services when: (a) such placement is appropriate; (b) the affected person does not oppose such treatment; and (c) the placement can be reasonably accommodated, taking into account the resources available to the state and the needs of other individuals with disabilities.

 Recent OCR Olmstead Enforcement Success Stories

 OCR has conducted enforcement activities resulting in positive change for individuals needing community services to live in the least restrictive environment.
-Notably, the October 19, 2010 settlement agreement signed by the Department of Justice (DOJ), OCR and the State of Georgia will ensure that thousands of people with developmental disabilities and individuals with mental illness will receive community services instead of institutional care.
-Read about this Settlement Agreement & otherOlmstead Enforcement Success Stories.
+Notably, the October 19, 2010 settlement agreement signed by the Department of Justice, OCR and the State of Georgia will ensure that thousands of people with developmental disabilities and individuals with mental illness receive community services instead of institutional care.
+Read about this Settlement Agreement and other Olmstead Enforcement Success Stories.